 Bringing news literacy to Colorado teachers

-Colorado Press Women has a unique opportunity to work with journalism and English teachers from around the state to promote media literacy!
-We are partnering with the Colorado Student Media Association, Colorado Language Arts Society, CU Boulder’s College of Media, Communication and Information for a full-day workshop on Saturday, Feb.
+Colorado Press Women had a unique opportunity to work with journalism and English teachers from around the state to promote media literacy!
+We partnered with the Colorado Student Media Association, Colorado Language Arts Society, CU Boulder’s College of Media, Communication and Information for a full-day workshop on Saturday, Feb.
 2, 2019 on the CU-Boulder campus.
-Registration is at 8:30 a.m.
+Around 60 teachers and CPW members attended.

-Keynote speaker at 9 a.m. is Damaso Reyes of New York, director of partnerships for the News Literacy Project, who came to the Denver Press Club for an event we sponsored last summer.
+Keynote speaker was Damaso Reyes of New York, director of partnerships for the News Literacy Project, who came to the Denver Press Club for an event we sponsored last summer.

-Following his presentation will be a panel of CU professors:
+Following his presentation was a panel of CU professors:

-Denver Post Editor Lee Ann Colacioppo is the luncheon speaker.
-CPW member and Denverite reporter Donna Bryson leads a panel discussion with high school teachers to round out the day.
-Colorado State Rep. Lisa Cutter is expected to attend and discuss a media literacy bill she is planning to introduce this session.
-The event is schedule to end at 2 p.m.
+Denver Post Editor Lee Ann Colacioppo was the luncheon speaker.
+CPW member and Denverite reporter Donna Bryson was on a panel discussion with high school teachers to round out the day.
+Colorado State Rep. Lisa Cutter spoke about a media literacy bill she has introduced this session.
+The event

 Ongoing CPW Events